 Come and try us out.

 Fabien has a highly skilled background of a decade’s experience spent as Head Sommelier at such luminary Michelin-starred establishments as Hakkasan and Gary Rhodes’ restaurants.
-He eventually became worn down by the hours, especially when he moved with his wife (then girlfriend) to the coast where she’d just got a job running Jamie Oliver’s new place (more name dropping, clang).
-Thus he came to work with us in 2008.
+He eventually became worn down by the hours, moved south to the coast, and joined us way back in 2008.
 Fab’s foodie background means that if you are in need of a recommendation to match with your meal, he will tell you not just the wine you need, but will also lecture you on the method and temperature of serving, and what’s missing from your recipe.
-Fabien is French.
-His Gallic charms are in high demand.
-However, being French, his wife is younger, taller, blonder, thinner and better looking than him.

 Sarah also joined us in the summer of 2013.
-After finishing a design degree here in Brighton, she decided the wine trade sounded much more fun so spent time in various parts or the country working in wine merchants and wholesalers, she latterly spent time managing people in hotels and restaurants, which is never a good idea, so she’s back to her roots now with us.
-And the design still comes in handy for all the sign writing and calligraphy that needs done.
+After finishing a design degree here in Brighton, she decided the wine trade sounded much more fun so spent time in various parts or the country working in wine merchants and wholesalers.
+She latterly spent time managing people in hotels and restaurants, which is never a good idea, so she’s back to her roots now with us.
+Her design skills still come in handy for all the sign writing and calligraphy that needs to be done.
 As a Scot, Sarah knows more than most about the whisky section, and she debunks a few stereotypes by being the healthiest person we know in the wine trade, with all her vegetariansim and active lifestyle shtick.
 So much for deep fried Mars bars and Buckfast then…